Deathlok: Michael Collins

-During the events of the miniseries Beyond!, the cosmic being the Stranger (pretending to be the Beyonder) transported Collins to an alien planet, where he was forced to live for years until being rescued with the aid of several other heroes.
-However, his rescue required the sacrifice of Greg Willis, the superhero known as Gravity.
-As an act of gratitude, Collins arranged Gravity's funeral.
-When Willis' body was stolen by the cosmic entity Epoch, Collins enlisted the aid of the Fantastic Four in retrieving it.
+In miniseries Beyond!, the cosmic being the Stranger (pretending to be the Beyonder) transports Collins to an alien planet, where he is forced to live for years until being rescued with the aid of several other heroes.
+However, his rescue requires the sacrifice of Greg Willis, the superhero known as Gravity.
+As an act of gratitude, Collins arranges Gravity's funeral.